rimuadmin/ProtoFlex/docs/Browser-Interface.md

 [![ProtoFlex Spots Page](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_spots.png)](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_spots.png)

 # Streams Page
 This page shows some of the internal streaming metrics for ProtoFlex.
-Because of the way ProtoFlex emulates spectrum generation this page isn't representative of what you would see inside a FlexRadio.
+This is more of a diagnostic page for ProtoFlex than it is representative of what you would see inside a FlexRadio.

 [![ProtoFlex Streams Page](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_streams.png)](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_steams.png)

 # Trigger Page
+This page allows you to manually trigger some of the basic status messages.

 [![ProtoFlex Trigger Page](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_trigger.png)](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_trigger.png)